-ChipScope will revolutionize optical microscopes with superresolution capabilities, making them chip-sized, convenient, affordable and ubiquitously available, not only for laboratories working in manifold research fields, but also in everyday life.
-During the project, very small LEDs of 50 nm (this is 1000 times smaller than the diameter of a human hair) will be developed and used as light sources for a new microscope which will be integrated on a chip.
+ChipScope will revolutionize optical microscopes with super-resolution capabilities, making them chip-sized, convenient, affordable and ubiquitously available, not only for laboratories working in manifold research fields, but also in everyday life.
+During the project, LEDs smaller than the diffraction limit will be developed and used as light sources for a new microscope which will be integrated on a chip.
 The fundamental difference with conventional optical microscopy will be that the illumination is made by extremely small individual light sources instead of a wide illumination field and tiny detectors in the camera.
-This allows super-resolution (<50nm) optical microscopy, which could be used to investigate extremely small structures as viruses, DNA or living cells, in real time.
+This allows super-resolution optical microscopy, which could be used to investigate extremely small structures as viruses, DNA or living cells, in real time.

 ChipScope will revolutionize the way science and applications related to optical microscopy will be done in the future.

-- ChipScope will prove the concept by using a real-time imaging device to study the in-cell mechanisms in a wide-spread lung disease called Idiopathic Pulmonary Fibrosis (IPF), a chronic age-related lung disease killing 0.5 Million people each year worldwide.
+- ChipScope will prove the concept by using a real-time imaging device to study in-cell mechanisms.

 - ChipScope relies on a highly interdisciplinary consortium with strong background.
 It includes leading universities and research centres as well as a SME.
 The European industry leaders in the market of imaging and microscopy are included via an Industry Advisory Board.